Overhead Costs: A Complete Guide for Service Businesses

 0.25 x 100 = 25%

 In this example, the overhead rate is 25%, meaning that 25% of your total sales amount goes towards overhead costs.
-So, you would need to charge an additional 25% on top of materials and labor for a job to cover overhead expenses.
+So, to cover overhead expenses, you would need to charge an additional 25% on top of materials and labor for a job.

 Calculating overhead costs as an hourly rate

-To calculate your hourly overhead rate, you’ll need to add up the total billable hours for the month on top of your overhead expenses and sales.
+To calculate your hourly overhead rate, add up the total billable hours for the month plus your overhead expenses and sales.

 So, if you have five full-time employees working 40 hours per week, your billable hours for the month would be 800 (160 hours per employee).